rauchrob/puppet-kallithea/README.md

 ## Overview

 This module lets you setup a [Kallithea](https://kallithea-scm.org) instance.
-It has been developed for and successfully tested on RHEL7, but more platforms should follow in the future.
+It has been developed for and successfully tested on CentOS/RHEL 7, but more platforms should follow in the future.

 ## Module Description

 Kallithea is *"a free software source code management system supporting two leading version control systems, Mercurial and Git."* This module allows you to install, configure and run a working Kallithea instance.
-It does not make any attempt to setup an Apache reverse proxy or something similiar, so this is up to you.
+It does not make any attempt to setup an Apache reverse proxy or something similar, so this is up to you.

 ## Setup